ygutgutia/Computer-Networks-Server-Client/README.md

 ![result](./SS/Code2/9.png)

+### ERROR HANDLING
-ERROR HANDLING: If during file transfer, any errors occur, appropriate messages are displayed at the client and the server side.
+If during file transfer, any errors occur, appropriate messages are displayed at the client and the server side.
 Since it’s difficult to manually trigger a read-write error, no screenshots have been attached, however verification for the same can be done by reading the code.

 Throughout the command line printing, I have added [+] to denote a successful operation, [-] to denote an error, [..] to denote a client or the server waiting for some input, or some operation to complete, and [:] to print other message, which will make it better to look and easier to spot errors.